Contact us whenever you need it!

 Intellectual property

-Intellectual property (IP) consists of inventions or artistic creations that are used in business.
+Intellectual property (IP) consists of inventions or artistic creations that are used in business, such as inventions or artistic works.
 Forms of property law that protect IP include:

 • Copyrights for creations, including books, music art, computer programs, and films